MinnPost/minnpost-elections-dashboard/README.md

 #### Cron

-We use cron to get the results every few minutes.
-This will copy our cron to the crontab.
+We use cron to get the results as often as possible through `deploy/scraper_runner.sh`.
+Areas and contest matching just happens in the early morning.

     crontab deploy/crontab